StormCreative/stormcreative.github.io/_posts/2013-05-31-speeding-up-for-a-new-design.md

 tags: []
 ---
 {% include JB/setup %}
 We're currently working on an entirely new site for the Digital Department - with the main aim to improve, and hopefully abolish bounce rates.
-The key to this is having an extremely fast, streamlined site so there's no wait for the user to load the website.
+A fundamental requirement to this is having an extremely fast, streamlined site so there's no wait for the user to load the website.
 <!--break-->

 The new site is about 85% static, however the parts that are dynamic have still rely on a number of queries to display data.
 Although they probably don't look too cost effective, our framework and database architecture do rely on a fair bit of relational queries; for example we store our images in their own database table - because of this, having multiple calls to different data sets could have a performance impact.